NICMx/Jool/docs/en/intro-xlat.md

 Of course, while MAP-T is a technique primarily preoccupied with transferring IPv4 traffic through an IPv6 backbone, there's nothing stopping you from also assigning IPv6 addresses to your customers, and have that traffic routed normally.

-As you might have noticed MAP-T is most similar to 464XLAT.
-While 464XLAT relies on a Stateful NAT64 as the IPv4 Internet door, MAP-T uses stateless translators exclusively.
-In 464XLAT, the PLAT creates mappings on demand, while MAP-T has those allocations predefined ("pre-sliced") by configuration.
+As you might have noticed, MAP-T is most similar to 464XLAT.
+While 464XLAT relies on stateless translators in the customer edge, and a stateful translator as the IPv4 Internet door, MAP-T uses stateless translators exclusively, while also having stateful NATs in the customer edge.
+In 464XLAT, the PLAT creates mappings on demand, while MAP-T has those allocations predefined (“pre-sliced”) by configuration.

 | 464XLAT | MAP-T |
 |---------|-------|